-We began PPC advertising for a tour based web site and before long, developed a model to share with our growing list of clients.
+We began PPC advertising for a tour based website and before long, developed a model to share with our growing list of clients.
 Overture made it easy to create ads and set the price you were willing to pay per click.
 All you had to do was sit back and watch the traffic pour in – until the rest of the world started using the same strategy.
 The only thing Joe Competitor had to do to steal your thunder was bid a penny more.
 And in retaliation, all you had to do was bid a penny more than Joe.
 Thus the cost of traffic gradually went up and up and up.
-Goodbye cheap, high quality traffic.
+Goodbye cheap, high-quality traffic.

 Google had the infrastructure to serve ads on a CPM model and knew what advertisers would pay per click, so all they had to do was make sure that the number of impressions yielding each click cost them less than what the client was willing to pay.
 In many cases, this was significantly less.
 To be transparent, Adwords is incredible, absolutely the best of breed for paid search targeting.
 We use Adwords every day and continue to get positive ROI from it.
 However, we use it solely for the bottom of the funnel conversion targeting and do not prospect or run brand awareness campaigns on Adwords.
 Why?
 Because the CPM model is more cost effective and far better suited for the top of the funnel marketing, brand awareness, and prospecting campaigns.
 Programmatic advertising, based on the CPM model, when properly executed, can yield lower conversion metrics across the board.

-With the rise of programmatic media buying capabilities in a real-time bidding (RTB) environment, the power of the purchase has shifted yet again, this time back to the advertiser.
+With the rise of programmatic media buying capabilities in real-time bidding (RTB) environment, the power of the purchase has shifted yet again, this time back to the advertiser.
 Much like Google’s transition to power in 2002 via their perfection of the PPC model, the programmatic CPM model has resurfaced as a means to gain an edge on competitors and on the inventory itself.
 Advertisers can now control what they pay and what they buy all in real time, all in a fully transparent environment.
-Sure the metrics of CPC still have merit but getting clicks is now much simpler for those willing to look at media buying through a different lens.
+Sure the metrics of CPC still have merit but getting clicks is now much more straightforward for those willing to look at media buying through a different lens.

-Programmatic advertising on the other hand allows for a much lower risk opportunity to introduce your brand, product, and offering – those same three things you need to get someone to the last step of your funnel.
+Programmatic advertising, on the other hand, allows for a much lower risk opportunity to introduce your brand, product, and offering – those same three things you need to get someone to the last step of your funnel.
 You can get in front of the right eyes for a fraction of the cost.
 Sure, some of the final conversions will come via paid search, but the triggers that help people decide to buy do not necessarily live in the search engine.

 So what about waste?
 Aren’t CTR metrics very low for CPM-based campaigns?
 Anyone who has been using the PPC model for more than a few years knows that the PPC click-through rate (CTR) has been in steady decline.
 Even still, PPC users are used to seeing CTRs in the .25 – 1.0 range (or more).
 When users first switch to a CPM model they often see CTRs in the .05 to .20 range, which looks like poor performance at first glance.
-Take a second glance, really you need to look again.
+Take a second glance; really you need to look again.

 Here are some metrics from a recent B2B marketing campaign.
-The three month campaign was run side by side in paid search (Adwords) and programmatic CPM (Choozle).
+The three-month campaign was run side by side in paid search (Adwords) and programmatic CPM (Choozle).
 Two conversions were measured – one for scheduling a product demo, one for converting to a paid client after the product demo.
-The results will surprise most of you_
+The results will surprise most of you.

 PPC Campaign (Adwords)